Ferg-Lab/mof-topology-prediction/automated_scripts/README.md

 ## Free Energy Calculation Workflow

 The equilibrated structures can be used for subsequent free energy calculations.
 The `run_fe` function is used to generate the input files for calculating the free energies of the MOFs.
-If a small molecule is used, it is required to specify the atom type of the molecules from the LAMMPS `emin` data file.
+If a small molecule is used, it is required to specify the atom type of the center atom of the molecules from the LAMMPS `emin` data file.

 Example:

 `python main.py run_fe --mof pto-4c_In-3c_BTB --mol DMA --center 7`

 This will create a list of input files for running free energy simulations and create a folder for storing the output data.
+Run the free energy calculations manually using the input files.

 ## Free Energy Integration

-The codes are not available yet and are coming soon. (the initial codes are stored in `simulation_utilities/004_post-processing-tools`.)
+Once you obtain all the output files, use the initial codes in `simulation_utilities/004_post-processing-tools` folder to integrate the free energies.